Yang Guangxian: Biography

 In April 1665, Schall and seven of his Chinese assistants were found guilty and sentenced to death.
 Eventually, only five Christian Chinese were executed: all Christian missionaries were exiled to Macau instead, with only the four Jesuits remaining in Beijing.
 Adam Schall, who died in 1666, would not live long enough to see the ban lifted in 1671.

 Yang Guangxian became the head of the Chinese Bureau of Astronomy (欽天監監正).
+He took possession of the Jesuit compound in Xuanwumen, ordering the Chinese translations of western science books to be burned along with religious statues, and turning the church into a hall with his own picture hung over the main altar.
 In 1668, however, he was removed from the post and replaced again by the Flemish Jesuit Ferdinand Verbiest, because he could not produce a valid calendar during a competition with the Jesuit astronomers.
 The previous case against the Jesuits was reinvestigated and all findings were reversed.
 Yang was sentenced to death, only to be exiled to his native village due to his old age.
 He died the next year during his journey home.